Stain Your Decking For a Summer of BBQs

 Using a brush will be slower but more precise and cleaner.

-If you are in this for the long haul, consider investing in a pad with a lengthy handle.
+If you are in this for the long haul, consider investing in a pad with a long handle.
 This will make your life a great deal easier.

 What Is The Best Treatment For Decking?